OpenDSA/OpenDSA/RST/source/Glossary.rst

    data type
       A type together with a collection of operations to manipulate the type.

+   decision tree
+      A theoretical construct for modeling the behavior of algorithms.
+      Each point at which the algorithm makes a decision (such as an if statement) is modeled by a branch in the tree that represents the algorithms behavior.
+Decision trees can be used in lower bounds proofs, such as the proof that sorting requires :math:`\Omega(n \log n)` comparisons in the worst case.

    dequeue
       A specialized term used to indicate removing an element from a queue.